-The first subcomponent, freedom of expression, is measured using seven indicators based on expert surveys from V-Dem and one in-house coded indicator from CLD.
-The question underlying the CLD variable is rather broad, whereas the V-Dem indicators are more specific and refer to different aspects of media freedom and to the right to openly discuss political issues and express political opinions outside the mass media.
+The first subcomponent, freedom of expression, is measured using seven indicators based on expert surveys from V-Dem and two in-house coded indicators from CIRIGHTS and CLD.
+The questions underlying the CIRIGHTS and CLD variables are rather broad, whereas the V-Dem indicators are more specific and refer to different aspects of media freedom and to the right to openly discuss political issues and express political opinions outside the mass media.
 Two of them distinguish between freedom of expression for men and for women.

-Three indicators from the same two sources are used to measure freedom of association and assembly.
-All of them refer directly to freedom of association.
-The indicator offered by CLD covers freedom of assembly as well as freedom of association, where association refers to both civil society organizations and political parties.
-Due to its broad focus, it fits better here than under the political party freedom subattribute, which is already captured by many other indicators.
+Six indicators from the same three sources are used to measure freedom of association and assembly.
+Two of them refer directly to freedom of association.
+One V-Dem indicator focuses on the freedom of peaceful assembly.
+The indicators offered by CIRIGHTS and CLD cover freedom of assembly as well as freedom of association, where association refers to both civil society organizations and political parties.
+Due to their broad focus, they fit better here than under the political party freedom subattribute, which is already captured by many other indicators.
+A specific CIRIGHTS indicator captures the extent to which workers are entitled to organize and bargain collectively.

 Since a number of distinct indicators with broad coverage are available for religious freedom, a separate subcomponent index was also constructed for this feature.
 V-Dem offers two general indicators on religious freedom based on expert surveys.
-These were supplemented by a similarly broad in-house coded variable from CLD.
+These were supplemented by similarly broad in-house coded variables from CIRIGHTS and CLD.

-Freedom of movement is captured by a general, in-house coded indicator from CLD and three more specific, expert-coded indicators from V-Dem that distinguish between foreign and domestic movement, and provide separate assessments of the latter feature for men and women.
+Freedom of movement is captured by a general, in-house coded indicator from CLD, two in-house coded indicators from CIRIGHTS measuring the freedoms of domestic and foreign movement, and three more specific, expert-coded indicators from V-Dem that distinguish between foreign and domestic movement, and provide separate assessments of the latter feature for men and women.

 To operationalize the last Civil Liberties subcomponent, personal integrity and security, four indicators were used to capture different types of violations, such as forced labour, torture and political and extra-judicial disappearances and killings.
 These indicators come from V-Dem and PTS.
-The CIRI Physical Integrity Rights Index was not used because it has not been updated recently.
+The CIRI Physical Integrity Rights Index was included as a summary measure of the above-mentioned types of human rights violations.

 In order to capture personal security more broadly, a general indicator on political violence from ICRG is also included.
 It pertains to different types of conflict and violence, and distinguishes between various levels.
 Furthermore, it is standards-based rather than events-based, which makes it more suitable for integration into the GSoD data set in a meaningful way than other conflict indicators with a broad scope.
 Another graded and standards-based conflict indicator, the societal major episodes of political violence measure (see Marshall 2016), was also considered.
 Likewise, we considered a couple of civil conflict indicators from the Uppsala Conflict Data Program (UCDP).
-However, dimensionality analyses showed that these indicators were somewhat out of sync with the other indicators or did not easily fit the countryyear format of the GSoD data set.
+However, dimensionality analyses showed that these indicators were somewhat out of sync with the other indicators or did not easily fit the country-year format of the GSoD data set.